Kyubyong/nlp_tasks/README.md

 # Natural Language Processing Tasks and Selected References

 I've been working on several natural language processing tasks for a long time.
-One day, I felt like to draw a map of the NLP field where I earn a living.
+One day, I felt like drawing a map of the NLP field where I earn a living.
 I'm sure I'm not the only person who wants to see at a glance which tasks are in NLP.

 I did my best to cover as many as possible tasks in NLP, but admittedly this is far from exhaustive purely due to my lack of knowledge.
 And selected references are biased towards recent deep learning accomplishments.
 I expect these serve as a starting point when you're about to dig into the task.
 I'll keep updating this repo myself, but what I really hope is you collaborate on this work.
 Don't hesitate to send me a pull request!

 Oct.
 13, 2017.<br/>
 by Kyubyong

+Reviewed and updated by [YJ Choe](https://github.com/yjchoe) on Oct.
+18, 2017.

 ## Anaphora Resolution
   * See [Coreference Resolution](#coreference-resolution)